 The Dark Knight (2008)

 Pushing this film well into the stratosphere of greatness are the performances it contains.
 Bale is a new version of Batman who is far more complex than any previous one.
-He is moody and determined; isolated from all except Alfred (Michael Caine) the long time family servant and Lucius Fox (Morgan Freeman) the new CEO of Wayne Enterprises.
-These men know the darkness that troubles Bruce.
+He is moody and determined; isolated from all except Alfred (Michael Caine) the longtime family servant and Lucius Fox (Morgan Freeman) the new CEO of Wayne Enterprises.
+These men know the darkness that troubles, Bruce.
 There has been a lot of talk about the performance of Heath Ledger as the Joker.
 This is one of the best performances ever.
 He takes the usual comical Joker and makes him into a psychopath without the slightest modicum of empathy.
-With this character Ledger took on a man so twisted that there is no room to understand him.
-His thoughts are so foreign to rational man that is becomes evil incarnate.
+With this character, Ledger took on a man so twisted that there is no room to understand him.
+His thoughts are so foreign to a rational man that becomes evil incarnate.

-Warner Brothers has provided several ways to bring this amazing film home.
-They do have a Pan & Scan version but it is important to support the art of cinema by only watching the film with the original scope and vision of the director.
-For the widescreen selections there are both DVD and Blu-ray variations.
-For DVD there is regular edition and a special two disc edition.
-For those that prefer Blu-ray they have a special edition and a deluxe edition with a model bat-pod included.
-The cost for Blu-ray has come down so now on most sites they are only a dollar or two more.
-No matter how you get this film just make sure you add it to your collection.
+Warner Brothers have provided several ways to bring this amazing film home.
+They do have a Pan & Scan version, but it is important to support the art of cinema by only watching the film with the original scope and vision of the director.
+For the widescreen selections, there are both DVD and Blu-ray variations.
+For DVD there is a regular edition and a special two-disc edition.
+For those that prefer Blu-ray, they have a special edition, and a deluxe edition with a model bat-pod included.
+The cost for Blu-ray has come down so low on most sites they are only a dollar or two more.
+No matter how you get, this film makes sure you add it to your collection.